 Trekking alone in a foreign land isn’t always as enthralling as it sounds.
-First, you need to find a proper source of undiluted trekking information, which will be your ultimate guide in the Himalayas.
-Everest Base Camp is certainly one of the most popular and adventurous trekking destinations in Nepal, more like a mountain museum with all the stuff displayed for real.
-It will be tiring to manage a proper trip on your own, as you will have a whole bunch of things to do like getting permits, finding hotels, shop for gears, buy maps, book flight tickets and more.
-However, if you have that zeal to explore like a local, travel cheaply and gain an experience of a lifetime, trekking solo to Everest Base Camp should be a piece of cake!
-Here’s your guide to trekking independently and witnessing the best of Everest !
+First, you need to find a proper source of accurate trekking information, which will be your ultimate guide to the Himalayas.
+Everest Base Camp trek is certainly one of the most popular and adventurous trekking destinations in Nepal, more like a mountain museum with all the stuff displayed for real.
+It will be tiring to manage a proper trip on your own, as you will have a whole bunch of things to do like getting permits, finding hotels, shop for gears, buy maps, booking flight to Lukla and more.
+However, if you have that zeal to explore like a local, creating treks independently, and gain an experience of a lifetime, trekking solo in Everest Base Camp Trek route should be a piece of cake!
+Here’s your guide to trekking independently and witnessing the best of Everest.

 1. Getting Permits: